-It’s taken nearly a decade, but after several years of rumours and speculation, the sequel to home invasion horror film The Strangers (2008) is finally in theaters.
-While the original film, written and directed by Bryan Bertino, was not necessarily warmly received by critics, it proved to be a modest box office hit.
+It’s taken nearly a decade, but after several years of rumours and speculation, the sequel to home invasion horror film The Strangers is finally in theaters.
+While the original movie, written and directed by Bryan Bertino, was not necessarily warmly received by critics, it proved to be a modest box office hit.
 A well-structured horror film defined by a quiet, mounting tension, The Strangers developed a following among horror fans.
 Now The Strangers: Prey at Night has finallly hit theaters with relatively modest expectations.

 A family travelling to drop off their troubled teenage daughter at a private school make a stop at a trailer park.
-When they arrive they find the park deserted.
+When they arrive they find the place deserted.
 Later in the evening, a familiar figure turns up knocking on their door, asking for “Tamara”.
 Christina Hendricks (Mad Men) and Martin Henderson (The Ring) replace Liv Tyler and Scott Speedman for this go-around.
 Most importantly, the budding franchise’s villains (Dollface, Pin-Up Girl, and Man in the Mask) all return.

-More Cliches, Less Scares
+The Strangers – Prey At Night Has More Cliches, Less Scares

-Sadly, The Strangers: Prey at Night embraces a wide range of horror film cliches.
-Characters split up, a police officer shows up and gets killed within seconds, the killers are illogically omnipresent, one character runs in a straight line while being chased by a slow-moving car – I had a running list in the back of my head as the film chugged along.
+Sadly, The Strangers: Prey at Night embraces a range of horror film cliches.
+Characters split up, a police officer shows up and gets killed within seconds, the killers are illogically omnipresent, and one character runs in a straight line while being chased by a slow-moving car.
+I had a running list in the back of my head as the film chugged along.
 At one point, a character actually says, “I’ll be right back.”
 And yes – seemingly dead killers jump back to life.
 Twice.

 The Strangers: Prey at Night Has a Few Silver Linings